ronkok/Hurmet/docs/en/manual.md

 Each datum can be a number, a string, `true`, or `false`.
 A missing item will be taken to be `undefined`.
 All data in a column must be of the same data type.
 A column of numbers can be assigned a unit of measure.

-Data frame literals are written between backtick `` ` ` `` delimiters.
+Data frame literals are written between double backtick delimiters.
 The text between the backticks must be written in CSV (comma-separated values) format.
 Numbers must use a dot decimal.
 The second row may contain units of measure.
 The first column will be indexed if the first word is “name” or “index”.

 Here’s an example of CSV input:

-    rebar = `name,diameter,area
+    rebar = ``name,diameter,area
     ,in ,in²
     #3,0.375,0.11
     #4,0.5  ,0.2
     #5,0.625,0.31
-    #6,0.75 ,0.44`
+    #6,0.75 ,0.44``

 … which renders as: